gschwaer/fp_memory_centric_sched/README.md

 One UART is used by Jailhouse inbuild printk function __and__ the Erika calls to printk.

 To use the second UART (UART-C) ref. to `benchmarking/enable_uart_c.sh`.
-To monitor UART-C use minicom -D /dev/ttyUSB0 (or whatever your USB to serial adapter is detected as).
-It is advised to use minicom on you host machine to not slow down the TX2.
+To monitor UART-C use minicom -D /dev/ttyUSB1 (or whatever your USB to serial adapter is detected as).
+Use minicom on you host machine to not slow down the TX2.

 Erika
 -----

 * Every inmate gets its cache partition from its A57 core ID (in the range of 0-3 on TX2).
 * To compile Erika applications for Jailhouse in Eclipse you need some files from the Jailhouse compilation.
-So after compiling Jailhouse copy the jailhouse folder back from the TX2 to the Host in place of the existing folder.
+So after compiling Jailhouse copy the jailhouse folder back from the TX2 to the Host in place of the existing folder (copy_jailhouse_to_tx2.sh / copy_jailhouse_from_tx2.sh).
 The Erika Makefiles will then find the necessary libraries in the jailhouse folder.
 * Setup of dependencies see below